Some of these questions and other topics will be covered in more detail on the

 Q: What are the drop-down boxes for on the upper right of the page?

-These provide menus that let you quickly access any area of the site to see additional information contained in the database.
+A: These provide menus that let you quickly access any area of the site to see additional information contained in the database.
 The area is divided into four menus Find, Media, Info and Other.
 You can hover your mouse pointer over each to see the options available.
 Click on the one you want.

 Note: Some options are only available to registered users.